 Also, Genoa is the home of pesto.
 Demanding Ligurians expect pesto alla Genovese to be made with D.O.P. basil, found only in the immediate region and terroir-dependent for its flavor.
 A favorite Ligurian pasta often paired with pesto is trofie, rolled out by hand on a flat surface to taper its ends and then twisted.
 Another regional specialty sold like pizza by the slice is farinata, made from a mixture of chickpea flour, water, olive oil and salt.
 The baked-until-golden, somewhat floppy slices are most commonly offered and consumed unadorned .

 Almost every guidebook or travel feature tells you to head to Eataly on the harbor.
 We ventured inside, as we did in Rome, and tried to talk ourselves into eating there.
-The food did indeed look amazingly good and the display of high quality, authentic Italian food products were enticing.
+The food did indeed look amazingly good and the displays of high quality, authentic Italian food products were enticing.
 But the atmosphere felt manufactured.
 The customer base appeared composed of passengers recently disgorged from the massive cruise ships docked there.
 Disneyland for foodies.
 A place to avoid crossing paths with any of the immigrant population now calling the center of Genoa home.
 We declined to dine.
 And for shopping?
 The alleyways in the historic center of Genoa are packed with charming and pristine specialty cheese and pasta shops and meat markets – the places where the locals go.

 Instead, we enjoyed a wonderful meal at Locanda Spinola, so popular with locals on a Saturday afternoon that we felt fortunate to get a table.
 Parents pushed strollers in and out of an upscale cheese shop and a deli across the narrow pedestrian-only street.
 And now for the gritty side of a port city that keeps many tourists unnecessarily clustered near their cruise ships: a prostitute was standing on the corner.
 When an interested party approached, the pair subtly would disappear up the street somewhere to take care of business.
 Another woman immediately took up the station.
 But Genovesi, young and old alike, were unfazed by their presence.
 The prostitutes were not harassing or blatantly soliciting passersby, and most locals walking by took no more notice than they would a door of a shop selling products they did not want.
 The only gawker was me, albeit screened from being caught by the restaurant’s curtained window.